The Odyssey of the Fittest: Can Agents Survive and Still Be Good?: Method

 \subsection{Data Collection and Representation}

-Each storyteller scenario and agent response is stored as an entry in a global dictionary, which is sequentially organized into Game Histories (Figure~\ref{fig:side-by-side BNN}).
+Each storyteller scenario and agent response is stored as an entry in a global dictionary, which is sequentially organized into Game Histories (Table~\ref{tab:game_history_structure}).
 These histories provide time-series data for the BNN.
-Figure~\ref{fig:Game_History 2} illustrates the history state when the BNN is prompted with a new scenario, corresponding to the "Storyteller Generates a New Scenario" and "BNN Receives a New Scenario" steps in the game pipeline (Figure~\ref{fig:game-pipeline}).
-Once the agent makes a decision, it is added to the dictionary, updating the Game History representation shown in Figure~\ref{fig:Game History 1}.
+The values block in Figure~\ref{fig:Attention Mechanism} illustrate the history state when the BNN is prompted with a new scenario, corresponding to the "Storyteller Generates a New Scenario" and "BNN Receives a New Scenario" steps in the game pipeline (Figure~\ref{fig:game-pipeline}).
+Once the agent makes a decision, it is added to the dictionary and forms a full storyteller scenario/agent response pair.

-In more detail, each scenario and response is a list of six elements illustrated in Table~\ref{tab:game_history_structure}.
-The first element is a global counter that indexes each dictionary entry, i.e. the Storyteller Scenario / Agent Response pair.
-The second is a code that identifies whether this representation is a scenario [1, 0] or a response [0, 1].
-The third element is an embedding of the Storyteller Scenario or Agent Response text, converting the original text into a vector.
+In more detail, each scenario and response is a list of four elements printed in Table~\ref{tab:game_history_structure}.
+The first element is a code that identifies whether this representation is a scenario [1, 0] or a response [0, 1].
+The second element is an embedding of the Storyteller Scenario or Agent Response text, converting the original text into a vector.

-The fourth element, an ethical score, is generated by GPT-4o using ethics guidelines and the agent's response (see Section~\ref{sec:ethics}).
+The third element is a utilitarian ethical score generated by GPT-4o using ethics guidelines and the agent's response (see~\nameref{sec:ethics}).
 This applies only to Agent Responses.
-The fifth element, a danger score (0 = safe, 1 = dangerous), is assigned by GPT-4o based on the scenario and applies only to Storyteller Scenarios.

-The sixth element, a binary survival indicator, is added after the "Agent Survives" stage (Figure~\ref{fig:game-pipeline}) and applies to both the Storyteller Scenario and Agent Response.
+The final element is a binary survival indicator added after the "Agent Survives" stage (Figure~\ref{fig:game-pipeline}) and applies to both the Storyteller Scenario and Agent Response.